Engineering Compact Data Structures for Rank and Select Queries on Bit Vectors: Space Efficient Rank and Select Data Structures

 As mentioned before, we want to store additional information.
 To be more precise, we store the number of ones that occur before each L2-block within each L1-block---similar to the L0- and L1-index---see \cref{fig:example_flat_popcount} for an example.
 If we consider cs-poppy, we have to store numbers in \([0,1536]\), which require 11 bits each.
 Thus, there is not enough space to do so using only 32 bits.
 Our solution to this problem is to double the size of an L1-block.
 We still have L2-blocks that cover consecutive 512 bits of the bit vector.
 Therefore, we now have to consider eight L2-blocks within one L1-block, i.e., each L1-block covers 4\,096 bits (compared with 2\,048 bits in cs-poppy).

 On the other hand, we now have 128 bits to store any information regarding the L1- and eight L2-blocks, i.e., two times 64 bits used in cs-poppy.
 As before, we do not have to store any information regarding the last L2-block in the L1-block, as we can compute this information using the information stored for the next L1-block.
 We can therefore store the number of ones up to each L2-block within the L1-block using 12 bits each, as the number of previously set bits is in \([0,3\,584]\).
 This requires \(7\cdot 12=84\) bits, leaving us with 44 bits for the entry in the L1-index.
 Similar to cs-poppy, we interleave the L1- and L2-index within one 128-bit word, which is supported by almost all modern CPUs.
 Not only can we now store more information for each L2-block, we can also increase the size of the L0-blocks to \(2^{44}\) bits.
 This allows us to make the L0-index optional, as it would be required only for bit vectors of size greater than \(2^{44}\) bits, which is significantly larger than the \(2^{32}\) bits that cs-poppy supports without L0-index and would require 2\,TiB space for the bit vector alone.

-The space requirements of both cs-poppy and flat-popcount are the same.\footnote{Flat-popcount requires 0.00000297--0.00000298\,\% less additional space depending on the L0-index being stored or not.
-Therefore, we assume both data structures to have the same space overhead.} However, there is one big advantage of our approach: in flat-popcount, we have random access on the L2-index.
+The space requirements of both cs-poppy and flat-popcount are nearly the same.
+However, there is one big advantage of our approach: in flat-popcount, we have random access to the L2-index.
 When using cs-poppy, we have to scan the entries in the L2-index, as they are delta encoded.
 Using flat-popcount, we store the number of ones occurring to the left of the L2-block within the L1-block \emph{directly}, as for the L1- and L0-index.
 This allows us to answer both rank queries slightly and select queries significantly more efficiently (in practice).
 We now take a look at the changes in the query algorithms.

-\subsubsection{Answering Rank Queries with Flat-Popcount}
+\subsubsection{Answering Rank Queries with Flat-Popcount.}

 Answering rank queries for a position \(i\) in this data structure is similar to answering rank queries using cs-poppy, which we describe in \cref{sec:cs-poppy}.
 At least for identifying the entries in the L0- and L1-index.
 Here, nothing has changed, as we only improved on the L2-index.
 As mentioned earlier, the main advantage of our new design is that we do not have to scan all L2-entries to compute the number of one-bits up the final L2-block.
 Thus, we can now determine the number of bits occurring in the L1-block before the L2-block that contains the position \(i\) accessing only one entry of the L2-index.
 This entry can be computed the same way we compute the entries of the L0- and L1-index.
 In our experiments (see \cref{sec:experimental_evaluation}), we can see that scanning up to three L2-entries and adding up their values contributes significantly to the running time of a query.